jjanus12/oad_hol/lab01.md

 ![](images/lab01/img61004.png)

-Examine the two files that you just created.
+Examine the two files that you just created with the following command:

 <pre>
 <button class="copy-button" title="Copy text to clipboard">Copy</button>